 1 tablespoon dried, crushed, pennyroyal leaves

 Learn how to make soap using the melt and pour method.
 Mix all ingredients by stirring vigorously.
 Pour into prepared soap making molds or hand mold into various sized balls.
 Depending on how much extra oil you add, it usually takes a couple of hours for soap to set up.
 Use after soap hardens.
 Congratulations!
 You've made citronella goat milk soap!

 Citronella goat milk soaps are great for the outdoor adventurer.
 A homemade goat milk soap, made with citronella oil, is beneficial when working outside, or on a camping trip when surrounded by woody areas.

-Goat milk is, naturally, moisturizing.
-It has vitamins A, B, C, D, E and K. It's nourishing, softening and soothing, even for sensitive skin.
+Goat milk is moisturizing.
+It has vitamins A, B, C, D, E and K. It's nourishing, softening and soothing, for sensitive skin.
 It helps maintain the natural pH level of skin.
 The combination of goat milk with citronella, eucalyptus or other repelling oils makes it useful for hot, buggy, Spring and Summer months.
-Avoid harsh soaps that irritate skin with "manufactured" ingredients.
+Avoid harsh soaps that irritate skin with manufactured ingredients.